donricone/tiva_ads1263/README.md

-# tiva_ads1263
+# HAL for the Texas Instrument ADC ADS1263 writen for the TIVA C Series

+> **Important Notice **
+> ###Still in development!
+> Documentation fill follow the upcoming weeks.

-HAL for the ADS1263 ADC on a TivaBased Platform
+HAL for the Texas Instrument ADC ADS1263 writen for the TIVA C Series